10 Tips for Improving Interpersonal Communication Skills

 - Be open to and ask for feedback.
 The point of a conversation is an exchange of ideas between two people, not a one-way street.

 - Never talk over people.
-This not only shows a lack of listening skills, it shows you don’t value what the speaker has to say.
-Alternatively, if you find that others always talk over you, consider that you might be long winded and think about how you can tighten up your message.
+This not only shows a lack of listening skills, but it also shows you don’t value what the speaker has to say.
+Alternatively, if you find that others always talk over you, consider that you might be long-winded and think about how you can tighten up your message.

 - Don’t finish other people’s sentences.
 You may think you’re sending the message that you “get” what they’re saying before they finish saying it; however, you’re telling them that whatever they’re saying isn’t worth listening to.